Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/20-updating-software.md

-Simiarly, from the [command line](https://docs.pioreactor.com/user-guide/accessing-raspberry-pi), you can install specific versions.
+Similarly, from the [command line](https://docs.pioreactor.com/user-guide/accessing-raspberry-pi), you can install specific versions.
 See `pio update app --help` for more.